 That doesn’t mean you don’t take other people into consideration.
-You take care of you first.
-Then you find out what other people want or need.
+It means you take care of YOU, first.
+Then, you find out what other people want or need.
 Basic human survival dictates this.
 Doing otherwise will cause you to become extinct.

 For instance, if you go on a couple of dates and don’t feel the romantic spark you need to continue dating, don’t just “ghost.”
 If and/or when he asks you out again, say that you aren’t feeling the chemistry you need to continue to socialize in a romantic way.
 It’s the right thing to do.

 Don’t continue to keep going out because you don’t want to hurt him.
 Don’t dodge his calls because you think that’s kinder.
 It’s not.

 Instead, thank him for the time you’ve spent together.
 Tell him you don’t have the chemistry you need to continue.
 If you are open to staying in contact and being friends, say that.
 If he wants to keep seeing you, be clear it would be as friends only.